tekumara/notes/jupyterhub-k8s.md

 Service

-- hub:
+- hub
-- proxy-api
+- proxy-api: internal to the cluster, used by hub
-- proxy-public
+- proxy-public: the public facing proxy

 StatefulSet